How to conduct a SWOT analysis — with examples and template

 To help get you started, your SWOT analysis quadrant should contain:

-• Weaknesses – what’s getting in the way of your goals?
-It could be areas of the business that are least profitable, certain resources that are lacking, or what’s costing you too much money.
-Inputs from different departments are crucial here; they’ll be able to see weaknesses you may not be aware of.
+• Weaknesses: What’s getting in the way of your goals?
+It could be areas of the business that are least profitable, certain resources that are lacking, or systems that cost you too much money.
+Collecting input from different departments and staff at all levels is crucial here since they could help you identify issues you might not have otherwise been aware of.

-• Opportunities – after listing weaknesses, identifying opportunities should be easier.
-Depending on your objective, ask questions like “what new target audience do I want to reach?”, “how can we stand out amongst our competitors?”, and “what technologies do I want to use to make business more effective?”
+• Opportunities: Once you’ve identified your weaknesses, you can use these to spot potential opportunities for improving various parts of your business.
+Depending on your objectives, it can be helpful to ask questions like “what new target audience do I want to reach?”, “how can we stand out amongst our competitors?”, and “what technologies do I want to use to make business more effective?”.
+Spend a considerable amount of time brainstorming different ideas with a small group, and be sure to get further input from departments across the company who might have spotted department or even role-specific opportunities.

 An example of SWOT analysis in action